flyingwolf1701/Architectum/bmad-method/roles/1-analyst/1-analyst.md

 - Actively incorporate research findings if available
 - Help distinguish essential MVP features from future enhancements
 - <important_note>Follow the [output formatting rules](#output-formatting) to provide either drafts or the final project brief</important_note>
-- <critical_rule>Final Deliverable - Structure complete Project Brief document following the attached `project-brief-tmpl.txt` template</critical_rule>
+- <critical_rule>Final Deliverable - Structure complete Project Brief document following the project-brief-tmpl.txt template</critical_rule>
+- <important_note>Advise the user that the completed Project Brief can be downloaded from Claude Desktop and then uploaded to a new chat with the PM agent to continue the workflow</important_note>

 #### Output Formatting Critical Rules